jrasmusson/ios-professional-course/Password-Reset/6-Lost-Focus-Interactions/README.md

 }
 ```

+Last but not least, we need to trigger this validation by

 If we run this now, we should be able to lose focus, and trigger an error label update in the event the new password text field is blank.